cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 - Google
 - Microsoft

-In addition, you can create authentication methods that connect to your identity provider using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.
+In addition, you can create authentication methods that connect to your IdP using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.

 Members are identified by their email address.
-To allow members to migrate from password authentication to SSO, ensure that their email addresses in your {{ site.data.products.db }} organization match those in your identity providers.
+To allow members to migrate from password authentication to SSO, ensure that their email addresses in your {{ site.data.products.db }} organization match those in your IdPs.
 To allow your members to select from multiple SSO authentication methods, ensure that the email addresses match across all of them.

 ### Communicate to your members